shivani-shinde/sauce_labs_ui_automation_wdio/README.md

 Verify end to end flow of user logging in, purchasing a product and checking out.

 ## About Test Framework
 For the purpose of this demo, [WebdriverIO](https://webdriver.io/) test framework has been used with Typescript as language.
-The following directory sturcture is been followed:
+The following directory structure is been followed:

     ./allure-results/
     ./test/